Capleugh/sweater_weather/README.md

 Root URL for any endpoint in this application:
 `https://weather-for-a-sweater.herokuapp.com/api/v1`

-* All responses will be formatted as JSON.
+* All responses formatted as JSON
-* It is important to note that POST requests should be made in Postman in order to see a response rendered.
+* It is important to note that POST requests should be made in Postman in order to see a response rendered

 ### Forecast
 `GET /forecast`